-New Hudson is a decidedly white-collar town, with fully 86.88% of the workforce employed in white-collar jobs, well above the national average.
-Overall, New Hudson is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in New Hudson who work in management occupations (14.21%), sales jobs (12.19%), and office and administrative support (11.65%).
+New Hudson is a decidedly white-collar town, with fully 86.72% of the workforce employed in white-collar jobs, well above the national average.
+Overall, New Hudson is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in New Hudson who work in management occupations (19.63%), sales jobs (10.87%), and office and administrative support (9.20%).

 Also of interest is that New Hudson has more people living here who work in computers and math than 95% of the places in the US.

-Being a small town, New Hudson does not have a public transit system used by locals to get to and from work.
+New Hudson is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call New Hudson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Hudson residents report their race to be White, followed by Asian.
 Important ancestries of people in New Hudson include German, Irish, Polish, English, and Italian.